cinqict/CriblUtilities/docs/cli-docs.md

 **Options**:

-* `--help`: Show this message and exit.
+* `--help`: Show this help message and exit.

 ## `cribl-utilities-cli check-cribl-health`

-Check the health of the Cribl instance
+Check the health of the Cribl instance.

 **Usage**: